ebel leaders knowing they did not have anything like a consensus amongst the colonists for them to seize control, started organising

-Folklore has credited Paul Revere with alerting Concord of the approaching regulars, but his horse was taken at Lexington by a British
+Folklore has credited Paul Revere with alerting Concord of the approaching regulars, but his horse had been confiscated at a British checkpoint

-patrol and it was Samuel Prescott who managed to get through to set off their warning system of other riders, (who Loyalists called
+outside Lexington, it was Samuel Prescott who managed to get through and set off the rebel's warning system of other riders, (who Loyalists called

-Ďminutemení) which enabled them to assemble approx. 3600 armed men from all over New England.
+Ďminutemení) to have up to 3600 armed men from all over New England converge at Concord.

-but just as doing so, shots were fired at both sides from behind a stone wall or from Buckman's Tavern, most likely orchestrated by wealthy smuggler Hancock and rebel leader Samuel
+as doing so, shots were fired from behind a stone wall or from Buckman's Tavern, most likely orchestrated by wealthy smuggler Hancock (also there) and Samuel

-The British pressed onto Concord, not knowing they had been betrayed and obviously finding nothing at Barrettís Farm, started searching
+The British pressed onto Concord, but not knowing they had been betrayed and obviously finding nothing at Barrettís Farm, started searching

-It was this that the rebels used to enrage other colonists to get them to attack the redcoats by claiming the town was being burnt to the ground.
+It was this that the rebels used to enrage other colonists and get them to attack the redcoats by claiming the town was being burnt to the ground.

-The redcoats being heavily outnumbered were quickly out of ammunition, but just as seriously they were also out of water, forcing them to withdraw.
+The redcoats being heavily outnumbered were quickly out of ammunition and just as seriously they were also out of water, forcing

 But on returning along the only road, they were like half dead fish in a barrel and were being decimated, wounded redcoats were set